Timeline - Violence in Syria

 April 12 - U.N.-backed ceasefire comes into effect.
 Four days later monitors start to monitor the ceasefire in Syria.

-May 7 - Syria says voters turned out in large numbers for a parliamentary election.
-The Opposition denounces it as a sham.
+May 7 - Syria says voters turned out in large numbers for a parliamentary election it sees as central to a reform programme.
+Opposition supporters denounce the exercise as a sham.

 May 10 - Annan condemns attacks in Damascus in which two bomb explosions kill 55 people and wound 372.
 A week later U.N.
 Secretary-General Ban Ki-moon says he believes al Qaeda was responsible.
 He also says 10,000 people have now been killed.

-May 25 - At least 108 people are killed, including many children, in attacks in the region of Houla.
-Two days later the Security Council unanimously condemns the killings.
+May 29 - Annan says Syria is at a "tipping point" and appeals to Assad to act immediately to halt the violence.

+May 31 - Twelve workers are killed near the western town of al-Qusair when gunmen loyal to Assad ordered them off a bus and killed them, activists say.
+Syrian media blames "terrorists".

-June 1 - Annan says he is "frustrated and impatient" over the continuing killings and wants faster progress.
+June 1 - Annan says he is "frustrated and impatient" over the continuing killings and wants faster progress in resolving the crisis.
+On the same day, the U.N.
+Committee against Torture condemns the widespread use of torture in Syria.

-June 3 - In a rare address to parliament, Assad condemns the "abominable" massacre in Houla, saying even monsters would not carry out such acts.
+June 3 - In a rare address to parliament Assad condemns the "abominable" massacre in Houla, saying even monsters will not carry out such acts, and promises a 15-month-old crisis will end soon if Syrians pull together.

-June 5 - Syria bans 17 Western diplomats in retaliation for the expulsion of Syrian envoys from their capitals.
+June 5 - Syria's government bans 17 Western diplomats In retaliation for the expulsion of Syrian envoys from their capitals.
 On the same day Syria agrees to allow the United Nations and international agencies to expand humanitarian operations in Syria.

-June 5/6 - Troops and militiamen loyal to Assad are accused of killing at least 78 people at Mazraat al-Qubeir, near Hama.
+-- Russian President Vladimir Putin and Chinese president Hu Jintao urges the international community to support Annan's plan on Syria.

 June 6 - Assad names party stalwart Riyad Hijab to form a new government, signalling no political concessions to the 15-month-old uprising.